 SCIENCE AND CITIZENSHIP: CONSERVATION CHOICES

 This workshop initially looks at the need for conservation and research work and how the two link together.
 Students are then asked to discuss six different conservation projects, all of which took place at the Deep.
-They make decisions on which is the most important, which should be funded and so on.
+They make decisions on which is the most important and which should be funded.

 SCIENCE: INVESTIGATING SCIENCE AT WORK